shivamujawame/AIW-Infra-Migration/Labfiles/getting-started-page-migrate-windows-servers-to-azure-hol.md

 ## Lab Guide Zoom In/Zoom Out

-1. To adjust the zoom level for the environment page, click the **A↕ : 100%** icon located next to the timer in the lab environment.
+To adjust the zoom level for the environment page, click the **A↕ : 100%** icon located next to the timer in the lab environment.

    ![Manage Your Virtual Machine](./Images/labzoom-1.png)

-## **Let's Get Started with Azure Portal**
+## Let's Get Started with Azure Portal

+Welcome to Migrate Windows Server to Azure workshop!
+We've prepared a seamless environment for you to explore and learn about Azure services.
+Let's begin by making the most of this experience:

 1. On your virtual machine, click on the Azure Portal icon as shown below: